NicoPraco/NicoPraco/README.md

-- 👋 Hi, I’m @NicoPraco
+- 👋 Hi, I’m @NicoPraco or you can also call me Ghostnik34!
 - 👀 I’m interested in videogames, anime, drawing and coding!
 - 🌱 I’m currently learning C in an University.
 On the other hand, I am planning to start learning JavaScript on my own!
 - 💞️ I’m looking to collaborate on ...